How Feds Decide On Remdesivir Shipments To States Remains Mysterious

 State officials acted fast to let hospitals know there was no remdesivir on the way, and that they'd have to rely on what remained of their previously donated remdesivir.
 When they asked a regional HHS coordinator why they didn't get an allocation for the week, they didn't get an answer.
 "The state was told that the decisions were coming directly from the White House Task Force and that the question would be passed up to that team," Ellis wrote.

 Maybe the data North Carolina entered didn't make it into the new reporting system, they thought.
 But a meeting in the middle of the month told them their data went into the HHS system just fine, according to Ellis.
-The state still doesn't know what happened, but got an allocation the following week.
+The state still doesn't know what happened, but it got an allocation the following week.

-For its part, an HHS spokesperson told NPR in an email that the agency didn't skip an allocation for North Carolina, despite its own data showing the state wasn't offered any remdesivir during the first week of commercial allocation in early July.
+For its part, an HHS spokesperson told NPR in an email that the agency didn't skip an allocation for North Carolina despite its data showing the state wasn't offered any remdesivir during the first week of commercial allocation in early July.
 The spokesperson said HHS has no outstanding questions from the state.

 Sometimes a skipped allocation makes sense.
 A state that received excess remdesivir might get skipped in future rounds.
 Illinois already had so much unused remdesivir from when HHS was allocated donated doses in May and June, that HHS skipped it for allocation three weeks in a row in July, even though the state had more new COVID-19 diagnoses than 38 other states during that time.